 Employment Outlook and Salary Information

 Graduates from a fire protection and safety engineering program can utilize their knowledge and skills in a variety of careers ranging from protection system design to consulting.
 Fire protection engineers are employed in a variety of industries, including insurance, forensic investigations, research and development, fire equipment manufacturing, consulting engineering firms and public fire service.
-According to a 2014 survey conducted by the Society of Fire Professional Engineers (SFPE), fire protection engineers in the U.S. earned a median annual income of $110,000.
-However, the survey also reported that individuals with 0-6 years of experience earned a median income of $73,360.
+According to Onetonline, fire protection and prevention engineers earned a median wage of $89,130 in 2018.
+A 5% to 9% increase in employment opportunity is expected for the job from 2016 to 2026.

 Programs in fire engineering train students to assess and limit the damage caused by fires and hazardous materials.
 Degrees at the bachelor's and master's level can be pursued, the latter giving access to occupations that can include safety engineer, fire chief and building inspector.